 - The nature of the emergency, potential emergency, or threat of emergency;

-- The workload of the reviewing Center’s personnel; and
+- The workload of the reviewing Center’s personnel.

 FDA may decline to review or issue an EUA based on any number of factors.
-For example, the candidate product may fail to meet the necessary criteria identified in section 564 and discussed in section III.B.1 of this guidance, or it may fail to meet any one of the factors, given the circumstances of the emergency or threat of emergency (see section III.D.4.a of this guidance for a discussion of factors FDA will consider in reviewing requests for prioritization of EUA requests).
-Under such circumstances, the relevant product Center will notify the requester that FDA declines to issue an EUA for the candidate product or that the EUA review cannot be prioritized.
+For example, the candidate product may fail to meet the necessary criteria identified in section 564 and discussed in section III.B.1 of this guidance, or it may fail to meet any one of the factors given the circumstances of the emergency or threat of emergency (see section III.D.4.a of this guidance for a discussion of factors FDA will consider in reviewing requests for prioritization of EUA requests).
+Under such circumstances, the relevant product Center will notify the sponsor that the EUA review cannot be prioritized or FDA declines to issue an EUA for the candidate product.

 FDA may establish conditions on an EUA necessary or appropriate to protect the public health.
-Some conditions are required to the extent practicable given the applicable circumstances of the emergency or threat, whereas others may be imposed entirely at the discretion of FDA.
 Section 564(e)(1) establishes conditions applicable to unapproved products; section 564(e)(2) sets forth conditions applicable to unapproved use of approved products, which are similar, but not identical, to those applicable to unapproved products.
+Within these sections, some conditions are required (to the extent practicable given the applicable circumstances of the emergency or threat of emergency), whereas others may be imposed entirely at the discretion of FDA.40

 a.
 Information for Health Care Professionals or Authorized Dispensers